redtexts/texts/souvarine_1935_stalin_critical_survey_bolshevism.md

 to the Balkans as war correspondent for a Kiev newspaper.
-There he studied military questions, not without profit for the future, and formed a close friendship with Christian Rakovsky, the leader of Roumanian socialism, and one of the most attractive figures in international socialism.
+There he studied military questions, not without profit for the future, and formed a close friendship with Christian Rakovsky, the leader of Romanian socialism, and one of the most attractive figures in international socialism.
 Lenin, foreseeing the approach of a revolutionary upheaval in Russia, left Paris for Cracow, where communications across the Austrian frontier were easier and more rapid.